ludovicm67/grafana-sparql/README.md

 - `npm install` to install frontend dependencies.
 - `npm run dev` to build (and watch) the plugin frontend code.
 - `mage -v` to build the plugin backend code.
 Rerun this command every time you edit your backend files.
-- `docker-compose up` to start a grafana development server.
+- `docker compose up` to start a grafana development server.
 Restart this command after each time you run mage to run your new backend code.
 - Open http://localhost:3000 in your browser to create a dashboard to begin developing your plugin.

+Some demo data sources are configured.
+You can take a look at the files in the `provisioning` directory to help you get started.